-Thermal interface materials (TIMs) are materials that are used to fill the air gaps between two surfaces that are in contact with each other, such as an electronic device and a heat sink.
+Thermal interface materials (TIMs) are materials that are used to fill the air gaps between two surfaces that are in contact with each other, such as the heat source and a heat sink in electronic device.
 These materials are designed to improve the thermal transfer between the two surfaces by reducing the thermal resistance at the interface.
 TIMs are typically available in a wide variety of forms, including pastes, greases, tapes, films, and phase change materials.